 - With UVB therapy, psoriasis may get worse before it gets better

-- Your HCP may recommend that you should limit/avoid spending time out in the sun while you’re undergoing light therapy
+- Your PCP or dermatologist may recommend that you limit or avoid spending time in the sun while you’re undergoing light therapy.

 Remember: Too much sunlight can make psoriasis worse, so it’s important to follow your health care provider’s instructions.
-In addition, the American Academy of Dermatology, the FDA and the CDC are against tanning beds.
+In addition, the American Academy of Dermatology, the FDA and the CDC are against people using tanning beds because they increase your risk for skin cancer.
 Indoor tanning is not the same as light therapy, and is not considered an effective treatment for psoriasis.

 Systemic medications are medicines that work throughout the whole body to affect cell growth and help decrease the body’s immune response.
-These types of medicines are usually taken by people whose psoriasis doesn’t get better with topical treatments and UV light therapy.
+These types of medicines are usually taken by people whose psoriasis doesn’t get better with topical treatments such as ointments, creams, lotions, gels, or foam solutions and UV light therapy.